 An originator STA may transmit fragmented MSDUs or A-MSDU (if supported by the recipient) under a block ack agreement or fragmented MMPDU to a recipient STA using level 3 dynamic fragmentation provided the following conditions are met:

-The Fragmentation Support subfield(#16339) in the HE Capabilities element received from the recipient STA is 3.
+The Dynamic Fragmentation Support subfield(#16339)(#15885) in the HE Capabilities element received from the recipient STA is 3.

 For the block ack agreement associated with the TID of the MSDU or A-MSDU, the HE Fragmentation Operation subfield is 3 if the ADDBA Extension element is present in the ADDBA Response frame received from the recipient STA.